smartlogic/BohConf/README.md

 Before committing, run `bin/update-manifest` to update the cache manifest.
 This will ensure people with an offline copy will get the update.
 I recommend using a tool like [live](http://github.com/ngauthier/nicks-toolbox/blob/master/live) to run it on file system changes.

-Sometimes the cache gets stuck.
-In chrome visit [chrome://appcache-internals/](chrome://appcache-internals/) to clear it manuall.
+Sometimes the appcache gets stuck.
+In chrome visit [chrome://appcache-internals/](chrome://appcache-internals/) to clear it manually.